 We know that having diabetes can be stressful and managing all the different aspects of it can be quite daunting especially in the first few months after diagnosis.
 The feet are often the last things we think about so let us here at the Osteopathy and Podiatry Centre give you peace of mind.
-Our podiatrists will thoroughly screen your feet for complications of diabetes and treat and prevent any more serious issues.
+Our podiatrists will thoroughly screen your feet for complications of diabetes and mange and prevent any more serious issues.

 Podiatric screening, monitoring the feet, wearing the correct footwear and early intervention if there are any problems greatly reduce the chances foot complications.